-While there are various pet grooming stores, many pet owners are interested in finding out how they can groom their dogs at home for several reasons.
+With numerous pet grooming options available, pet owners often want to learn how to groom their dogs at home for various reasons.

 One of the reasons is that there may not be a reliable groomer in the area where they are residing.
 Depending on the area, the demand for pet grooming services can be limited.
-It’d be a hassle to travel a long distance for your dog to be suitably groomed, and your pup’s new look could be ruined the second the stick their head out the window on the car ride back!
+Traveling long distances for grooming can be a hassle, and your pup's fresh look might get ruined on the car ride back.

 Instead of wasting time and money to visit a groomer, pet owners can learn how to groom their beloved dog at home.

 Consider purchasing a grooming table for your dog.
-If he or she is participating in pet shows, a folding table is preferred so that it can be easily carried.
+For pet shows, a portable folding table is ideal for easy transportation and setup of your dog's grooming area.
 A brush, mat, clippers for hair, and a trimmer to cut the nails are also recommended!

 Dogs tend to spend a lot of time outdoors, meaning you will have to spend more time grooming your dog to look his or her best.
 Luckily, we’ve got you covered with our Oatmeal Lavender CBD Dog Shampoo.
 This shampoo will have your doggo looking their best while combating any skin irritation and itchiness.

 According to pet experts, it is better to avoid lower quality shampoo products because they may contain ingredients that can harm your dog.
-You can use a 2-in-1 shampoo and conditioner, however, it’s preferred to use a separate shampoo and conditioner to get the best results.
+While a 2-in-1 shampoo and conditioner can be used, separate products often yield better results for grooming.